Kolsenstein/snake-glitched/README.md

 5. Some assets were created using **Canva**
 6. I am so far **the only person** who has ever beaten the game (*Proud*)

+## Bugs and Glitches
+I am aware of only one bug at this current time.
+It is on the last two stages, where enemies can overlap items or even the folders!
+I am not planning on fixing this as I am putting this project on here as I presented it to my class.
+I am proud of this project, even if it has a few flaws, but the bugs remind me that there is always somewhere I can improve!

 ## Installation

 1. **Requirements:** Make sure you have an IDE that supports Python.
 I recommend using [Visual Studio Code](https://code.visualstudio.com/).